To start working with Veeam Backup for AWS, complete the following steps.

 To perform most data protection and disaster recovery operations, Veeam Backup for AWS uses worker instances.
 Worker instances are launched for the duration of the backup or restore process.
 In worker instance settings, you must specify the Amazon VPC, subnet, and security group to which worker instances must be connected.

-- Configure a policy to create image-level backups and/or cloud-native snapshots of EC2 instances.
+- Configure backup policies to create cloud-native snapshots, snapshot replicas and image-level backups of EC2 instances.

 - Perform recovery operations with backed-up data in case of a disaster.